-PHOTO: GEORGE T. JOHNSTON
+PHOTO: GEORGE T. JOHNSTON bazaar.

+expertise to Nisei Week for more than

-Endo, who was born in Italy to a father who was a Japanese American soldier serving during World War II and a native Italian mother, was honored for her time as a journalist for the Rafu Shimpo and as a pioneering Asian American woman executive in the entertainment industry in addition to her work with many community organizations, including the Asian American Journalists Assn., the Little Tokyo Business Assn. and the USC Asian Pacific Alumni Assn.'s board of directors.
-She was introduced by longtime friend, former broadcaster and current UCLA professor of North American Hyakudōkai, the Southern California Showakai, the Japanese Chamber of Commerce and, since 2008, the Japanese Women's Society of Southern California and the Little Tokyo Senior Nutrition Center.
-She was introduced by Kitty Sankey.
+Endo, who was born in Italy to a father who was a Japanese American soldier serving during World War II and a native Italian mother, was honored for her time as a journalist for the Rafu Shimpo and as a pioneering Asian American woman Kitty Sankey. executive in the entertainment industry in addition to her work with many com-Burbank, Calif.-born Sansei Sujishi's munity organizations, including the Asian American Journalists Assn., the Little Tokyo

+Kobe, Japan, native Kawaguchi moved to the U.S. in 1961 after marrying Yoshinori Kawaguchi in Tokyo.
+Her community activities over the decades include serving as the vp and president of the Kagoshima Prefectural Assn., vp

+Business Assn. and the USC Asian Pacific

+Alumni Assn.'s board of directors.
+She

+was introduced by longtime friend, former

+broadcaster and current UCLA professor

+Tritia Toyota.